 Age and proficiency are significant individual variables that affect every aspect of our lesson or curriculum.
 While they may be essential variables to keep in mind, however, another cluster of factors also emerges for the language teacher: Second language (L2) culture, identity, and sociopolitical contexts.
-Culture underlies\all language learners' emotion, cognition and their sense of who they are .
+These domains intertwine in such a way that it is sometimes impossible to disentangle them and examine one without considering the other.
+Culture underlies_all language learners' emotion, cognition and their sense of who they are .
+Government policies and local politics are equally powerful influences on teachers' and students' daily lives, and finally, educational instructions are products of culture and policy, and indeed often are microcosms of one's sociopolitical milieu.